AmbrishPathak/ambrishpathak.github.io/README.md

 #### Technical Skills: Python, SQL, AWS, Bash, Tableau, Power BI

+## Profile
+5+ years of experience in application support, consulting, quality assurance, and administration roles for fintech and aviation companies with 500 to 20,000 employees and up to $4.27B in annual revenue.

+Managed 5+ customers as an IT Engineer and Consultant at INFORM GmbH.
+Proficient in troubleshooting issues, application configuration, feature testing, and software delivery.

+Monitored 4+ alert consoles and 10+ payment consoles at Nexi Group to ensure service uptime, managed incidents, and changes with ServiceNow, and provided first-level troubleshooting across diverse technologies.

 ## Education
 - M.S., Data Science | Stevens Institute of Technology (_Dec 2025_)
 - B.S., Information Technology | Univerisity of Mumbai (_May 2019_)